kookster/OmniAuthDemo/Readme.md

 	provider :github, ENV['GITHUB_KEY'], ENV['GITHUB_SECRET'], :scope => 'user,repo,gist'

-Now go create an app on github, and get the key and secret.
+Now go create an app on github, and get the key and secret: https://github.com/settings/applications

 Set these in your local env, and on heroku: